Santosh1176/90DaysOfDevOps/Kubernetes/09-service.md

 However, we would rarely want a Pod to communicate with another pod directly.
 Instead, we would always use a concept called **Service** for inter pods communication within a Node.
-As discussed above the Kubernetes requirements with Pods, Pods running in one moment in time could be different from the set of Pods running that application a moment later.
+As discussed above the Kubernetes requirements with Pods running in one moment in time could be different from the set of Pods running that application a moment later.
 Thus, a concept called **Service** is employed, which is an abstraction and a policy by which to access them.
 A Services provide discovery and routing between pods.

 One of the Configurations of a Service is a Cluster-wide accessible entity, Known as **CLUSTER IP**.
-This Type of Service suites well for enabling the communication between pods within the Cluster.
+This Type of Service suites well for enabling the communication between pods within the Cluster, irrespective of the pods placed in any node inside the cluster.